 Desserts To Serve With This Frosting

-Or spread some frosting on a slice of this coconut flour banana bread to dress it up when you’re craving a special treat.
+Or spread some frosting on a slice of this banana bread to dress it up when you’re craving a special treat.

 Caramel Cream Cheese Frosting